lblod/decide-geocoding-service/README.md

  # Geocoding Service: Text to Geolocation

-This repo provides (the start of) a geocoding service that processes text to extract and resolve geolocations.
+This repo provides a geocoding service that processes text to extract and resolve geolocations.
 It combines natural language processing (NLP) for location extraction with geocoding to map locations to geographic coordinates.

 Location extraction is based on the RobBERT NER model and currently only suitable for Ghent.
 The service uses spaCy for NLP processing.